Documentation Home

 In addition to affecting duplicate-key handling as just described, IGNORE and LOCAL also affect error handling:

-• With neither IGNORE nor LOCAL, data-interpretation errors terminate the operation.
+• When neither IGNORE nor LOCAL is specified, data-interpretation errors terminate the operation.

-• With IGNORE or LOCAL, data-interpretation errors become warnings and the load operation continues, even if the SQL mode is restrictive.
+• When IGNORE—or LOCAL without REPLACE—is specified, data interpretation errors become warnings and the load operation continues, even if the SQL mode is restrictive.
 For examples, see Column Value Assignment.

 Index Handling